hatemamine/FSL-and-ExSummarization-for-Legal-lengthy-Text-classification/README.md

 # Few-Shot learning and Extractive Summarization for Legal lengthy Text classification
-Code used on the research paper intitule Few-Shot learning and Extractive Summarization for Legal lengthy Text classification, presented in CSA 2024
-The 6th Conference on Computing Systems and Applications, April 23-24, 2024, Algiers, Algeria :algeria: held in the Ecole Militaire Polytechnique - Chahid Abderrahmane Taleb (EMP) located in  Bordj El Bahri Algiers.
+Algeria :algeria:
 :warning: The code was split on unit to fit the limit of [Kaggle](https://www.kaggle.com/) 👍 batch sessions running time < 9 hours
 # Preprocessing and generate dataset for training the Siamese BERT-Networks
 ## SCOTUS